hfakoor222/Palo_Alto_Scripting/README.md

 The script uses ElementTree for nested matches - in other words it won't return differences just because they exist over everything , it returns them when they belong to the same groups within the XML tree: Example:

 deny 172.16.1.0/24 to any
 and
 deny 172.16.0/23 to any

 returns a match as the subnet configurations are different and they are in the same XML grouping.

 deny any to any
 and
 deny 0.0.0.0/32 to any

-does not return a misconfiguration macth because it isn't part of the same XML grouping.
+does not return a misconfiguration match because it isn't part of the same XML grouping.

-The SML grouping is built into the PA firewalls, and can be viewed through Panorama
+The XML grouping is built into the PA firewalls, and can be viewed through Panorama

 the code for this is found in the /compare_Object_ACL's folder in my repo (above).